meshplay/meshplay/docs/v0.6/pages/installation/compatibility-matrix.md

         <br> <a style="font-size:20px" href="/v0.6/v0.6{{ site.baseurl }}/installation/windows">Install Instruction</a></div> -->

 <div style="z-index:0">
-  {% include alert.html type="info" title="<span style='margin:0;'>Overview of the Integration Tests</span>" content="For a complete overview of the latest integration tests and their status please visit Meshery <a href='/installation/compatibility-matrix#integration-tests'>Integration Tests</a>" %}
+  {% include alert.html type="info" title="<span style='margin:0;'>Overview of the Integration Tests</span>" content="For a complete overview of the latest integration tests and their status please visit Meshplay <a href='/installation/compatibility-matrix#integration-tests'>Integration Tests</a>" %}
 </div>